SanjayKumarAIML/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 Define a function circulate()
 ### Step 2:
-Assign the valuse as a list
+Assign the values as a list
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: